 In contrast, individuals with incomplete injuries will have spared neural connections.

 They indicate that there are active connections between your brain, spinal cord, and muscles.

-Many people with spinal cord injuries are guilty of physical inactivity.
+Many spinal cord injury patients are guilty of not moving enough.

-First, your metabolism, heart rate, and circulation will all slow down, which can cause all your major organ systems to start dysfunctioning from insufficient blood supply.
+First, your metabolism, heart rate, and circulation will all slow down.
+This can cause blood to pool in the arms and legs, reducing the supply pumped back to the heart.
+Insufficient blood supplies can cause your major organ systems to start dysfunctioning.

-Having someone help you perform range of motion exercises will stimulate your muscles, improve circulation, and prevent your joints from stiffening.
+Even if you can’t control your movements, having someone else move your body for you can be extremely effective.
+Passive range of motion exercises will stimulate your muscles, improve circulation, and prevent your joints from stiffening.

-Second, you’ll likely get pressure sores.
-When you stay in one position for too long, there’s too much pressure on the skin.
-This will restrict blood flow and allow for bone to break through the skin.
+Another consequence of physical inactivity is the development of pressure sores.
+When you stay in one position for too long, too much pressure builds up.
+This can restrict blood flow and allow for skin to breakdown until it eventually hits bone.

-Pressure sores typically develop in bony areas like the elbows, tailbone, ankles, and knees, so be sure to shift positions every once in a while and inspect your skin regularly.
+Pressure sores typically develop in bony areas like the elbows, tailbone, ankles, and knees.
+To prevent them from developing, be sure to shift positions every once in a while and inspect your skin regularly.